Skip to main content

 Zara Musker (bottom right) played alongside England Women and Barcelona star Keira Walsh (bottom second right) for several years during their time at Blackburn Rovers

-I grew up in Blackburn in an area called the Ribble Valley.
+I grew up near Blackburn in an area called the Ribble Valley.
 It was a safe area so we would all be out there playing on the grass.
 There'd be about 20 lads from the estate and then me!

 Accrington Stanley was the first team I played for when I was about seven years old and then I went on to Burnley when I was eight.